Online Music Dictionary Beginning With C

 Chamber Music: Music for small ensemble.

 Chanson: A Song, usually secular.
-This term is usually applied to works composed during the Medieval and Renaissance periods, though many twentieth-century composers have also applied the term to their own works.
+This term is usually applied to works composed during the Medieval and Renaissance periods, though many twentieth-century composers also apply the term to their own works.

 Chorale: A German Lutheran hymn tune.